Abandonment (emotional): Separation anxiety

 Separation anxiety, a substrate of emotional abandonment, is recognized as a primary source of human distress and dysfunction.
-When we experience a threat or disconnect within a primary attachment, it triggers a fear response referred to as separation stress or separation anxiety.
+When one experiences a threat or disconnect within a primary attachment, it triggers a fear response referred to as separation stress or separation anxiety.
 Separation stress has been the subject of extensive research in psychological and neurobiological fields, and has been shown to be a universal response to separation in the animal world.
 When conducting experiments on rat pups, researchers separate the pups from their mothers for a period of time.
 They then measure their distress vocalizations and stress hormones to determine varying conditions of the separation response.
 As the rats mature, their subsequent reactive behaviors and stress hormones are reexamined and are shown to bear a striking resemblance to the depression, anxiety, avoidance behaviors, and self defeated posturing displayed by human beings known to have suffered earlier separation traumas.

 Owing to the neocortical component of human functioning, when human beings lose a primary relationship, they are slow to grasp its potential repercussions (i.e. they may feel uncertain about the future or fear being unable to climb out of an abyss).
 There are additional factors that add to these fears such as "Unusual distress about being separated from a person or a pet, excessive worry that another person will be harmed if they leave them alone, heightened fear of being alone, physical symptoms when they know they will be separated from another person soon, excessive worry surrounding being alone, and needing to know where a spouse or loved one is at all times."
 All the aforementioned factors add an additional layer of separation stress.
 When the loss is due to the object's voluntary withdrawal, a common response is to feel unworthy of love.
 This indicates the tendency for people to blame the rejection on themselves.
 "Am I unworthy of love, destined to grow old and die all alone, bereft of human connection or caring?"
 Questioning one's desirability as a mate and fearing eternal isolation are among the additional anxieties incurred in abandonment scenarios.
 The concurrence of self devaluation and primal fear distinguish abandonment grief from most other types of bereavement.